appacademy/SWEO-Part-Time-Resources/1-Module/1-week/5-day/README.md

     2. Code it out
     3. Run code
     4. See error
-    5. See if you can debug the error (5 minutes)
+    5. See if you can debug the error
         1.  **IMPORTANT: DO NOT stare down your code.
 Mandatory to ask for help after 10 minutes of being stuck**
     6. Ask a question in live-questions channel